RaceStatsApp Review: Horse Racing Betting & Analytics App

 BSP Training - Practice Mode

 Think of BSP Training like stepping back in time, choosing any race since 2013 and betting play money on it to see what would have happened.
-It is a virtual environment where you can play races without risking any real money.

 This mode is particularly useful for practicing different ways of staking on races, such as adding insurance or in-play bets.

-In in nutshell, it involved backing the runners that we thought were most likely to run and looked to be good value and then setting up some insurance bets.
-The types of insurance that we used varied from race to race, usually involving small back bets at higher odds on the favourites and/or laying outsiders at low odds.
+The types of insurance that I used varied from race to race, usually involving small back bets at higher odds on the favourites and/or laying outsiders at lower odds.

 BSP Training - Trading Example 1